ivopavlov87/zBay/README.md

 ### Watchlist

-* Users are able to create a watchlist of homes they want to keep track of
+* Users are able to create a watchlist of homes they want to keep track of, and can access it anytime via the navigation bar.

 <div><img src="https://github.com/ivopavlov87/zBay/blob/master/MapBidWatchlistGif.gif" alt="Watchlist" /></div>